 vacant lot means a lot that is wholly unimproved apart from having merged improvements within the meaning of that expression in the Valuation of Land Act 1978.

-[Section 7 inserted by No. 58 of 1995 s.
+[Section 7 inserted: No. 58 of 1995 s.
 13.]

 7A.
 Structural erections, alterations and extensions restricted, survey-strata schemes